-405 4.2 Qualitative Statements
+4.2 Qualitative statements

-The questionnaire asked for long text answers to two questions, one on the positive aspects of a virtual field course the second on negative aspects.
-At the end of each of the questionnaires there was also free text space for respondents to add anything additional that they felt had not been covered in the preceding statements.
-Seven staff members involved in the course design and delivery provided free text comments before and after the field trip, along with 20 of the participating students, pre-course, and 410 14 post-course.
+The questionnaire asked for free-text answers to two questions: one on the positive aspects of a virtual field course and one on the negative aspects.
+At the end of each of the questionnaires, there was also free-text space for respondents to add anything additional that they felt had not been covered in the preceding statements.
+Seven staff members involved in the course design and delivery provided free-text comments before and after the field trip, as did 20 of the participating students pre-course and 14 post-course.
 The free-text responses highlighted issues ranging from technical aspects of virtual environments and field trips through to learning outcomes and experiences.
-Many provided context and reasoning for their scoring responses to the preceding questions, with free text responses clearly being led, to some extent, by the preceding quantitative questions.
-Ten thematic codes were created after analysis of the free text (see Table 1 and 3.2 Survey Analysis).
+Many provided context and reasoning for their scoring responses to the preceding questions, with free-text responses clearly being led, to some extent, by the preceding quantitative questions.
+A total of 10 thematic codes were created after analysis of the free text (see Table 1 and Sect.
+3.2).
 These thematic codes naturally fell into positive and negative categories, and we used this classification (see Table 2, in which the full set of coded data is summarized).
-Figure 5 shows radar plots of the same data to visually represent the preand post-course perceptions of students and staff respectively (Figure 5a and b), and comparison of staff and student perceptions pre course (Figure 5c) and post-course (Figure 5d).
-The radar plots are 'split' 420 vertically with positive aspects on the right-side and negative aspects on the left-side.
+Figure 5 shows radar plots of the same data to visually represent the pre- and post-course perceptions of students and staff respectively (Fig. 5a, b) as well as comparison of staff and student perceptions pre-course (Fig. 5c) and post-course (Fig. 5d).
+The radar plots are "split" vertically, with positive aspects on the right side and negative aspects on the left side.
 We describe the results of each radar plot in turn.